brodieaustin/avalon-novel/index.markdown

 "But people know."

-Helen looked a little guitly as she replied, "Well some people."
+Maggie looked a little guitly as she replied, "Well some people."

 Tara shook her head, "It doesn't matter now.
 But why are you telling me?"
 New arrivals at the prison always sparked curiostiry and interest, not to mention raised the possibilty of bartering for new things.
 It was probably also the case that the long term inmates sensed an opportunity to take advantage of new occupants and their inexperience with the intricacies of living in the prison.

-Helen shrugged, "Dunno.
+Maggie shrugged, "Dunno.
 Thought the connection might mean a little extra at the trade."

 "And a finder's fee?"

-Helen feigned outrage and slapped at Tara's arm, "You nasty thing.
+Maggie feigned outrage and slapped at Tara's arm, "You nasty thing.
 Don't be unfair."

 Tara smiled back and replied, "That's fine.
 I need to get back to my father."

-"If you do call on the new resident, be sure to tell me all of the details," Helen said.
+"If you do call on the new resident, be sure to tell me all of the details," Maggie said.

 "I will," Tara replied, knowing that she would keep some details to herself should the visit happen.